hikhvar/ts3exporter/Readme.md

 ## Usage
 ```
 # ./ts3exporter -h
-Usage of ./ts3exporter:
+Usage of /ts3exporter:
   -enablechannelmetrics
     	Enables the channel collector.
   -ignorefloodlimits
     	Disable the server query flood limiter.
 Use this only if your exporter is whitelisted in the query_ip_whitelist.txt file.
   -listen string
     	listen address of the exporter (default ":9189")
-  -password string
-    	the serverquery password of the ts3exporter
   -passwordfile string
     	file containing the password.
-Only read if -password not set.
-Must have 0600 permission. (default "/etc/ts3exporter/password")
+Must have 0600 permission.
+The file is not read if the environment variable SERVERQUERY_PASSWORD is set. (default "/etc/ts3exporter/password")
   -remote string
     	remote address of server query port (default "localhost:10011")
   -user string